cpoppema/pass-browser-chrome/README.md

 # pass-browser-chrome

-pass-browser-chrome is a browser plugin for chrome/chromium thats brings your secrets managed by `pass` to your browser.
+pass-browser-chrome is a browser plugin for chrome/chromium that brings your secrets managed by `pass` to your browser.
 Read all about `pass` [here](http://www.passwordstore.org).

 ## How to use